-3. Cash and Cash Equivalents and Investments
+3. Cash, Cash Equivalents and Investments

-Our investments consist of marketable debt securities, including U.S. Government and Agency securities; corporate debt securities, bonds and asset-backed securities; mortgage-backed securities, municipal notes and bonds; and publicly traded equity securities.
+Our investments consist of marketable debt securities, including U.S. Government and Agency securities; corporate debt securities, bonds and asset-backed securities; mortgage-backed securities, and publicly traded equity securities.
 We report all securities with stated maturities of 90 days or less at the date of purchase that are readily convertible into cash and have insignificant interest rate risk as cash equivalents.
 Our investments are carried at fair value with unrealized gains and losses reported in accumulated other comprehensive income (loss) ("OCI") in stockholders' equity.
 The cost of marketable securities is adjusted for the amortization of premiums and discounts to expected maturity.
 Premium and discount amortization is included in interest income and other, net.
 Realized gains and losses, as well as interest income, on available-for-sale securities are also included in interest income and other, net.
 The cost of securities sold is based on the specific identification method.
 The fair values of securities are based on quoted market prices.
 We include all of our available-for-sale securities in current assets.

-The following table summarizes the gross unrealized gains and losses and fair value for investments reported as cash and cash equivalents and investments as of September 30, 2011 and December 31, 2010 (in thousands):
+The following table summarizes our investments as of March 31, 2012 and December 31, 2011 (in thousands):